 - “Juvenile Delinquency and the National Defense State: Policing Young Workers in Wartime Japan, 1937-45,” The Journal of Asian Studies 63, no. 1 (2004): 31-60.
 Reprinted in Imperial Japan and the World, 1931-1945, ed.
 Anthony Best (London: Routledge, 2010)

 - “Social Knowledge, Cultural Capital, and the New Middle Class in Japan, 1895-1912,” The Journal of Japanese Studies 24, no. 1 (1998): 1-33.
 Reprinted in Gender and Japanese Society: Critical Concepts, ed.
 Dolores Martinez (Routledge, 2013)

-Dr. Ambaras works with students in modern Japanese, East Asian, and world history, and in the history of imperialism and colonialism.
+Dr. Ambaras works with students in modern Japanese, East Asian, and world/global history, and in the history of imperialism and colonialism.

 Director, History Department Undergraduate Honors Program

 - Ph.
 D. in History from Princeton University, 1999